hngu/leetcode/0895_Maximum_Frequency_Stack.md

 At most 2 * 10^4 calls will be made to push and pop.
 It is guaranteed that there will be at least one element in the stack before calling pop.
 ```

+**Tags**
+- revisit

 ### Solution
+My first intuition was to use a heap, but not sure how to handle ordering of elements in the event of a tie

+LeetCode Solution is to use a "stack of stack":
+- have a mapping of freq -> stack to group frequency of values together.
+When two values have the same frequencies, you push the latest one so it will be popped off later
+- how do you know what to pop off of this "stack"?
+Maintain a max frequency value
+- Also need a freq map to keep track the freq of a value at any given time.
 ```
 class FreqStack:
     """